 Senator Jones has brought that lifelong passion for justice and commitment to service to his role in the United States Senate.
 As Senator, he fought to increase access to affordable health care for every American, including expanding Medicaid in Alabama, and to make sure that every child in every ZIP code has access to high-quality education.
 In just three years he had 25 of his bipartisan bills signed into law, including legislation to end the military widow’s tax, to help farmers, to provide permanent funding for HBCUs, to shed light on Civil Rights-era cold cases, to expand access to broadband in rural communities and to overhaul anti-money laundering laws.
 In addition to legislation, Senator Jones used his office to stand up and speak for social justice and racial and gender equality.
 In 2019 and 2020 he initiated led a bipartisan group of Senators in reading Dr. King’s “Letter from a Birmingham Jail” on the floor of the Senate.

 Senator Jones was consistently recognized as one of the Senate’s most bipartisan members.
 Former president of the American Enterprise Institute and leading conservative thinker Arthur Brooks said once said of Senator Jones “Whether people agree or disagree with him on politics, he has shown an ability and a willingness to listen to people on the other side and refrain from treating people with contempt.”

-Doug Jones' discussion group will focus on "Justice in America: Bridging the Divides".
+Doug Jones discussion group focused on 'Justice in America: Bridging the Divides.'